cloudtrax/docs/api/vouchers.md

 ### list all vouchers for a given network
 `GET /voucher/network/<network-id>/list`

-List all vouchers for the given network, whether partially completed or not.
+List all vouchers for the given network, with current status and usage information.

 Deleted and expired vouchers remain in the system indefinitely, with their `status` field marked appropriately, and are only expunged completely once the period `purge_days` has expired.
 Vouchers that have been manually cancelled (i.e., their `cancelled` field has been set to true) similarly remain in the system until expunged.